 Every action counts

 Compliance with infection prevention control (IPC) measures is critical in healthcare settings as restrictions ease and more people are vaccinated.
-The ‘Every Action Counts’ project was led by NHS England and NHS Improvement (NHSEI) to better understand peoples’ behaviour to improve compliance with IPC.
+The ‘Every Action Counts’ project was led by NHS England to better understand peoples’ behaviour to improve compliance with IPC.
 As a result, they have developed resources and a products suite to address the key themes of the research, and includes an implementation toolkit, COVID-19 monitoring checklists and hints and tips for IPC conversations.

 Infection prevention and control supporting documentation